Orpingalik

-Orpingalik was a Netsilik Inuit angakkuq (spiritual healer) and oral poet who provided anthropological input to Danish explorer Knud Rasmussen during the latter's 1921–1924 expedition.
+Orpingalik was a Netsilik Inuk angakkuq (spiritual healer) and oral poet who provided anthropological input to Danish explorer Knud Rasmussen during the latter's 1921–1924 expedition.

-Orpingalik was married to an Inuit woman named Uvlunuaq, also a noted poet.
+Orpingalik was married to an Inuk woman named Uvlunuaq, also a noted poet.
 The couple's son Igsivalitaq killed a hunting partner in 1921 and fled his homeland to escape the Royal Canadian Mounted Police.